Palo Alto, California

 Why hire Lily for a Palo Alto purchase or sale?

-Gunn High vs Paly, what's the difference?
+Gunn High vs Paly, what is the difference?

 Both are PAUSD-district high schools and both rank U.S. News top California.
 Gunn (U.S. News #24 California, #226 national) anchors south Palo Alto (Midtown / South Palo Alto / Barron Park attendance).
 Paly (U.S. News #62 California, #471 national) anchors north Palo Alto (Old Palo Alto / Crescent Park / Professorville / University South attendance).
 Gunn is the more STEM-oriented / academically-intense culture; Paly is the more humanities-balanced / journalism-strong culture.
 Both feed Stanford, the UCs, and the top private universities at similar rates.
 The choice is by address.